 Image Resizer

 Resize images online for free.
-Set exact dimensions, use social media presets, and download as PNG or JPEG — all in your browser.
+Set exact dimensions, social media presets.
+No upload, works offline.

 Drop images here or click to upload